do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2022-09-07-technical-seo-audit-DIY.md

 title: "Technical SEO audit of your website from scratch.
 DIY for free!"
-tags: [SEO-audit, Technical SEO, SEO]
+tags: [SEO-audit, On-page, Bookmarklets, SERP, JavascriptS, SEO]
 description: "Do you have high-quality content and want to promote your site on Google?
 Then the first need is a technical SEO audit.
 Do It Yourself: it’s fast, reliable, and free!
 Some helpful tools and bookmarklets will be recommended."
 keywords: "Technical SEO audit"
 code_amount: 2